vikas9dev/spring-ai/docs/10-transcription,-speech,-and-image-generation-using-spring-ai_combined.md

 There's also another constructor that accepts both the audio file and audio transcription options.

-Let's explore the `OpenAI audio transcription options` interface.
+Let's explore the `AudioTranscriptionOptions` interface.

 By using the options class, we can customize our request by configuring various options. 📌 **Example:**